-Loans comprise the Senior Term Loan and the Short Term Loan which bear interest at a margin over LIBOR.
+Loans comprise the Senior Term Loan which bear interest at a margin over LIBOR.
 The secured subordinated loan stock has been subscribed by the fellow Company.
 The loan stock bears interest at a fix rate of 8.5% plus the greater of 1% or ((RPId/RPId-d)-1)x 100) per cent where RPId is the value of RPIx published or determined for the March which is the last month prior to the beginning of the financial year and RPId-1 is the value of RPIx for the March which is the last month prior to the beginning of the previous financial year.
-For the current financial year 11.91% (2017 : 9.94%) was used to accrue interest.
-The loan stock is repayable in instalments between 2018 and 2034.
+For the current financial year 11.87% (2018: 11.91%) was used to accrue interest.
+The loan stock is repayable in instalments between 2015 and 2034.